Lebo High School

 Lebo Junior-Senior High School is a public high school located in Lebo, Kansas, in the Lebo–Waverly USD 243 school district, serving students in grades 6–12.
-Lebo has an enrollment of approximately 80 students.
-The principal is Duane Ford.
-The school mascot is the Wolves and the school colors are red, black, and white.
+Lebo has an enrollment of approximately 103 students.
+The principal is Dr. Melissa Veatch.
+The school mascot is the Wolves and the school colors are red and white.

 Extracurricular activities

 The Wolves compete in the Lyon County League.
-The KSHSAA classification switches between 2A and 1A, the two lowest classes according to KSHSAA.
+The KSHSAA classification switches between 1A-I and 1A-II, the two lowest classes according to KSHSAA.
 The school also has a variety of organizations for the students to participate in.

 Athletics

-The Wolves compete in the Lyon County League and are classified as either 2A or 1A, two of the lowest classifications in Kansas according to KSHSAA.
+The Wolves compete in the Lyon County League and are classified as either 1A-I or 1A-II, two of the lowest classifications in Kansas according to KSHSAA.
 A majority of the sports are coached by the same coaches.
 Lebo Junior-Senior High School offers the following sports: